 If you were to ask me where to have breakfast on your Disney vacation, Ale and Compass would be one of my top choices.
 The only comparable restaurant I would recommend is the Grand Floridan Cafe for breakfast.
 And if you asked me about character dining, I would suggest Topolino’s Terrace Character breakfast.

 In this review of breakfast at Ale and Compass, we will look at a combination of several meals.
-I have even returned in 2021 to try one of their popular vegan dishes for breakfast.
+I have even returned in 2021 to try even more items including their popular vegan breakfast entree.

 And if you are wondering about the popular dark chocolate waffle dish that the restaurant is known for, don’t worry.
 It’s included below and still one of my favorites.